Why are there so many stepfamilies or blended families?

 As a clinical psychologist at the Baylor College of Medicine, Dr. Bray often did therapy with stepfamilies and was concerned that nearly 70% of second marriages fail.

-Bray recruited 200 Texas families that were mostly working or middle class and white.
+Bray recruited 200 Texas families that were mostly working or middle-class and white.
 They all had a biological mother and a stepfather.

-The 3 styles of blended families
+The three styles of blended families

 The first 24 months are fraught with peril for the typical stepfamily.
-The children are sorting out a new person in their home, while the shadow of the absent biological parent and the previous relationships looms large.
+The children are sorting out a new person in their home while the shadow of the absent biological parent and the previous relationships looms large.

-Often after the initial 2 year adjustment period, a time of relative calm and stability is established.
+Often, after the initial 2-year adjustment period, a time of relative calm and stability is established.
 Compromises and adjustments are worked out.
 A family routine emerges.

 However, adolescence can often be a profound stressor.
 Behavioral issues arise, and step-parents often wield discipline too quickly and too heavy a hand.
 These dynamics often bring step-parents and bio-parents into bickering and open conflict.